Followers

 British bombard Fort Mifflin

-But Neptune's favor for Somerset ended when she ran aground off of Provincetown in 1778.
-Over 100 of her men were taken prisoner by angry locals who forced them to walk back to Boston, a distance of over 125 miles!
-The wreck of the Somerset revealed itself in those waters on themselves after a storm in 1886, and again in January of 2008.
+But Neptune's favor for Somerset ended when she ran aground off Provincetown in 1778.
+Over 100 of her men were taken prisoner by angry locals who made them walk back to Boston, a distance of more than 125 miles!
+The wreck of the Somerset surfaced in those waters after a storm in 1886, and again in January 2008.

-Knowledge of the tides and shoals was critical in navigation around New York
+Knowledge of the tides and shoals was critical around New York

 New York, New York

-When the British drove the Continental Army from New York City in 1776, the knowledge and understanding of the waterways and islands became essential to the British.
-Although they found no lack of sympathizers with knowledge of the waters, the Americans had their share.
-And the farther the British fared from the "safe zone" of New York Island (Manhattan) and Long Island, the more tenuous the situation.
-Thwarting an attempt at naval envelopment in 1776, the rough shoreline and waters of the Bronx forced General Howe to try landing further north near Pelham.
-This gave the Americans time to shift forces to protect the Continental Army and his line of communication.
+When the British drove the Continental Army out of New York City in 1776, their knowledge of the waterways and islands proved essential.
+Although they had no shortage of sympathizers familiar with the waters, the Americans did as well.
+The farther the British moved away from the "safe zone" of New York Island (Manhattan) and Long Island, the more risky the situation became.
+In 1776, to prevent an attempt at naval encirclement, the rough shoreline and waters of the Bronx forced General Howe to attempt landing further north near Pelham.
+This delay allowed the Americans to shift forces to defend the Continental Army and keep their lines of communication intact.

-The British landed at Pelham after the rocky shoals near
+The British landed at Pelham when the shoals near

 Throg's Neck proved unmanageable